corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 When upgrading to Corda 4.12, the old contract CorDapp JAR is preserved and relocated to a new directory named `legacy-contracts`.
 This directory is essential as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the external verifier.

-To ensure compatibility of all existing transactions in the node’s backchain with the external verifier, and consequently with Corda 4.12, a new utility tool has been introduced: the Transaction Validator Utility.
-This tool runs the external verifier process on the existing backchain as a sanity check.

 #### Corda 4.11 vs Corda 4.12

 The following diagram outlines the core differences between Corda 4.11 and Corda 4.12, providing a high-level overview of how the external verifier works with the legacy contract code to verify both Corda 4.11 and Corda 4.12 transactions.